-We’re proud to announce the project outcomes of the Leadership Louisville Center’s newest program, Encore Louisville.
+We’re proud to announce the project outcomes of the Encore Louisville program, now in its fifth year.
 Participants are members of the Leadership Louisville Center and graduates of other programs, who are retired or transitioning in their careers.
 The class worked in teams to provide strategic guidance to local nonprofits who requested help with specific issues.

 The Encore Louisville Class of 2018

-The class worked with 15 nonprofits in 2018 and provided an estimated total value of $250,000.
-The nonprofits are:
+The class provided guidance to 19 nonprofits in 2018.
+Their assistance amounted to an estimated total value of $250,000.

 Alley Cat Advocates

 Encore Toolkit- Leadership Louisville Center

 Nearly New Shop, National Council of Jewish Women

 Sowing Seeds with Faith

 - Staffing: Identify the next position(s) to be filled on the staff

 - Strategic Growth: what to consider regarding growing the organization